roberto-triumph/triumph4php/docs/file-cabinet.md

 #Why would I use this?
 I have already created a project#
-The file cabinet is most useful to access files or directories that are not in a project, like apache config files, php.ini files, or log directories.
+The file cabinet is most useful to access files or directories that are not in a project, like apache config files or php.ini files.
 The main motivation was that you can add the php.ini in the file cabinet, then easily open it when you need to edit it.
 Another motivation was to save the apache config directory to the file cabinet, so that virtual host entries can be edited with ease.

+*__TIP__: triumph4php can open and save files that are writable by an administrator / root user !*

 [Table Of Contents](/#toc) | [Next - Framework Detection](/framework-detection/)